sphinx-doc/sphinx/Doc-26/library/weakref.rst

    obj = Dict(red=1, green=2, blue=3)   # this object is weak referencable

-Extension types can easily be made to support weak references; see "Weak Reference Support (XXX reference: ../ext/weakref-support.html)" in Extending and Embedding the Python Interpreter (XXX reference: ../ext/ext.html).
+Extension types can easily be made to support weak references; see :ref:`weakref-support`.

-.. % The referenced section used to appear in this document with the
-.. % \label weakref-extension.
-It would be good to be able to generate a
-.. % redirect for the corresponding HTML page (weakref-extension.html)
-.. % for on-line versions of this document.

 .. class:: ref(object[, callback])